Section 457 Retirement Plan Contribution Limits

 Total contributions to a 457 plan can't exceed 100 percent of your compensation for the year.
 Your employer can match your contribution but these amounts will count toward your annual limit.
 As a practical matter, most government employers do not offer matches.

-What Is a 457 Deferred Compensation Plan?
+Basics of a 457 Deferred Compensation Plan

 This is a non-qualified, tax-advantaged retirement plan.
 Many taxpayers invest in 457 plans as a sort of supplemental cushion to Social Security and pension income in retirement.

-There are two types of 457 plans.
-A 457(b) plan is usually available to local and state government workers and those employed by tax-exempt organizations.
+There are two types of 457 plans: A 457(b) plan is usually available to local and state government workers and those employed by tax-exempt organizations.
 Less common are 457(f) plans.
 These might be offered to top-level employees and some non-government employees.
 Federal government employees have thrift savings plans instead.

 You can make contributions to your plan with pre-tax dollars.
 This reduces your taxable income and can result in a decreased tax bill, particularly when you make annual contributions up to the limit.
-The money—and its earnings—are taxable later, however, when you make withdrawals in retirement.
+The money and its earnings are taxable later, however, when you make withdrawals in retirement.

 Your employer will provide you with various investment options for the money in your plan and you can choose from among them.